briandelmsft/SentinelAutomationModules/Docs/deployment.md

 ## Deploying Azure Resources

 The first step to deploying STAT is to deploy the STAT components into a Resource Group in your Azure subscription.
-These components consist of Logic Apps, API Connections and a Custom Logic Apps Connector.
-For the best experience, all components of the STAT solution should be deployed at one time and as updates are made avaialble the entire solution should be updated together as well.
+These components consist of an Azure Function, API Connections and a Custom Logic Apps Connector.
+While seperate ARM templates exist for components of the STAT solution, it should be deployed through the single ARM template available below.

-Consider the permissions on the Resource Group where you deploy STAT and ensure that no unauthorized users have access to the Logic apps.
-Since these logic apps will contain information about security incidents that have been analyzed there will be details about these security incidents and related data in the run history.
+Consider the permissions on the Resource Group where you deploy STAT and ensure that no unauthorized users have access to the resources.
+Since these resources will contain information about security incidents that have been analyzed which may contain private or sensitive information.

 When deploying STAT you should use a Resource Group within the same subscription and datacenter region as your other Microsoft Sentinel automation Playbooks.
 Logic Apps Custom Connectors can only be used from the same subscription and datacenter as they are created in.
 If multiple subscriptions or datacenters must be used, STAT can be deployed to each one.